Xuanwu Gate Incident: Background

+There are many questions with this rebellion, including why Yang Wengan rebelled, whether Li Jiancheng actually intended to rebel, what happened between Yang Wengan and Yuwen Ying (an emissary sent by the Emperor to Yang before the rebellion), why Yuwen Ying joined the rebel army, whether Li Shimin influenced some of the events or people involved, why Li Shimin's subordinate Du Yan was one of those who were exiled, and why the emperor did not install Li Shimin as the new heir as was promised.

-Some canonical texts have asserted that prior to the coup, Prince Li Shimin survived a poisoning attempt by his two brothers.
-According to the Jiu Tangshu, it happened prior to 626, while the Zizhi Tongjian dates it to the 6th lunar month of 626, placing it within three days of the coup. states that the latter interpretation is most probably the one to be incorrect, since the poisoning had rendered Li Shimin seriously ill.
+Some texts state that, prior to the coup, Li Shimin survived a poisoning attempt by his two brothers.
+According to the Jiu Tangshu, it happened prior to 626 AD, while the Zizhi Tongjian dates it to the sixth lunar month of 626 AD, placing it within three days of the coup.
+Other sources state that the latter interpretation is most probably the one to be incorrect, since the poisoning had rendered Li Shimin seriously ill.
 It is still disputed when or whether this poisoning actually happened.
-Crown Prince Li Jiancheng and Prince Li Yuanji successfully plotted the dismissal of Fang Xuanling and Du Ruhui, Li Shimin's principal advisors, from service.
-Li Shimin's general Yuchi Jingde escaped an assassination attempt ordered by the two princes, but he was later slandered by the two princes at court and came near execution if it had not been for Li Shimin's intercession.
-By 626, Li Shimin became increasingly worried by his brothers' successful machinations in turning Emperor Gaozu against him and in removing his staff members.
+Li Jiancheng and Li Yuanji successfully plotted the dismissal of Fang Xuanling and Du Ruhui, who were Li Shimin's principal advisors, from service.
+Yuchi Jingde, who was a general of Li Shimin, escaped an assassination attempt ordered by the two princes, but he was later slandered by the two princes at court and came near execution if it had not been for Li Shimin's intercession.
+By 626 AD, Li Shimin became increasingly worried by his brothers' successful machinations in turning Emperor Gaozu against him and in removing his staff members.

 Events leading to the incident

-In early 626, the Tujue attacked the frontier of the Tang empire.
+In early 626 AD, the Tujue attacked the frontier of the Tang empire.
 At Li Jiancheng's recommendation, Li Yuanji was commissioned for a military campaign against these hostile forces, thus Li Shimin's best generals and crack troops were transferred to Li Yuanji.
 Thereafter, Li Shimin received word from his men that Li Jiancheng and Li Yuanji had taken preparations to assassinate him when he would see off Li Yuanji as was the custom during the onset of a military campaign.